-The ‘Queen of Welsh resorts’ is a great starting point for any journey, but don’t rush off just yet.
 Llandudno is an immaculate Victorian/Edwardian resort, complete with pier-and-prom.
 The best views are from Great Orme, a mighty limestone crag that you can ascend by the Great Orme Tramway or cable car.
-On top, there’s a visitor centre, nature reserve and the Great Orme Copper Mine, while its eastern flanks shelter the Llandudno Snowsports Centre and the manicured Happy Valley, where you can pick up the town’s Alice in Wonderland trails.
+On top, there’s a visitor centre, nature reserve and the Great Orme Copper Mine, while its eastern flanks shelter the Llandudno Snowsports Centre.

-We once asked Prince Charles to name his favourite gardens, and he rates Bodnant as ‘one of Wales’ national treasures’.
+We once asked Prince Charles (now King Charles III of course) to name his favourite gardens, and he rates Bodnant as ‘one of Wales’ national treasures’.
 The upper section around Bodnant Hall comes with terraced gardens and informal lawns, while the lower Dell has a fabulous wild garden.
 The standard of excellence continues throughout the estate and into nearby Garden Centre, Craft Centre and Welsh Food Centre.

 Adventure Parc Snowdonia

 Yes, you could do it in the sea.
-But Adventure Parc Snowdonia has created a head-high wave that peels perfectly along a 300m lagoon in the middle of the Conwy Valley countryside, every 90 seconds.
-There’s also a watery assault course, the Crash & Splash Lagoon, open water swimming sessions, and regular left-field events.
+But Adventure Parc Snowdonia has created perfect waves every time in a lagoon in the middle of the countryside.
+They can vary the waves too – so whatever level of surfer you are there will be a session for you.
+There’s also a watery assault course, the Crash & Splash Lagoon and open water swimming sessions.

-For those who prefer to go stay on dry land, there's also plenty to get involved in - check out the Pump Track and Skate Bowl, hire an e-bike or mountain bike and explore the local area, or set off for a walk on one of the many trails starting from the park.
+There's also plenty if you prefer to stay dry.
+Try the Pump Track and Skate Bowl, hire an e-bike or mountain bike and explore or walk one of the many trails.

-They still work the quarries at the old ‘slate capital of the world’, but Blaenau Ffestiniog has reinvented itself as an all-action adventure centre.
-Mountain bikers hurtle down the screes at Antur Stiniog, while zip wires soar overhead at Zip World Titan.
-In the vast slate caverns below ground, there are yet more zip zones and the surreal, trippy Bounce Below: layers of bouncy cargo nets connected by slides and ladders.
-To get it all into historical perspective, start with an underground tour of Llechwedd Slate Caverns.
+Once the ‘slate capital of the world’, Blaenau Ffestiniog has reinvented itself as an adventure centre.
+Mountain bikers hurtle down the screes at Antur Stiniog, while zipwires soar overhead at Zip World Titan 2.
+In the vast slate caverns below ground, there are more zip zones and the surreal, trippy Bounce Below: layers of bouncy cargo nets connected by slides and ladders.
+To get it all into historical perspective, start with an underground tour of Zip World Llechwedd.

 National Showcaves Centre for Wales

-This biggest castle in Wales ticks all the boxes: mighty towers, Great Hall, drawbridge, siege engines that actually work, all surrounded by the most elaborate water defences in Britain.
-Caerphilly Castle was originally built in the 1200s by Norman lords, and was restored to its present grandeur by various Marquesses of Bute in the 19th and early 20th centuries.
-Nearby, you can step back in time the splendour of the past, by roaming the stately house and gardens of Colonel Edward Pritchard, a friend and later enemy of the King.
-Llancaiach Fawr Manor is well worth a stop, but mind where you step - the house is said to be one of the ten most haunted houses in Britain, and is a magnet for ghost hunters.
+Caerphilly Castle is the biggest in Wales - mighty towers, Great Hall, drawbridge, siege engines that actually work, all surrounded by a vast moat.
+It was originally built in the 1200s by Norman lords, and was restored to its present grandeur by various Marquesses of Bute in the 19th and early 20th centuries.
+Nearby, you can step back in time some more by roaming the stately house and gardens of Colonel Edward Pritchard.
+Llancaiach Fawr Manor is well worth a stop, but mind where you step – it’s said to be one of the most haunted houses in Britain!

 The Royal Mint Experience